 The 2019 CHNA identified many health resources in SDC, including those provided by community-based organizations, government departments and agencies, hospital and clinic partners, and other community members and organizations engaged in addressing many of the health needs identified by this assessment.
 In addition, 2-1-1 San Diego is an important community resource and information hub that facilitates access to services.
-Through its 24/7 phone service and online database, as well as a host of innovative navigation and support programs, 2-1-1 San Diego helps connect individuals with community, health, and disaster services.
+Through its 24/7 phone service and online database, 2-1-1 San Diego helps connect individuals with community, health, and disaster services.